 Because occupations involving physical labor dominate the local economy, Bolivar is generally considered to be a blue-collar town.
 47.11% of the Bolivar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bolivar is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Bolivar who work in healthcare (9.40%), sales jobs (6.60%), and law enforcement and fire fighting (6.60%).

-The percentage of people in Bolivar with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Bolivar is quite a bit lower than the national average among all cities of 21.84%: just 10.64% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Bolivar in 2022 was $24,367, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
 This equates to an annual income of $97,468 for a family of four.
 However, Bolivar contains both very wealthy and poor people as well.